 Quitting prior to surgery will help you to heal quicker with less complications.
 If you are planning to undergo a surgical procedure in a NSW public hospital, it is wise to plan a quit attempt at least four to six weeks before the surgery to achieve the best possible surgical outcomes and to be prepared for the hospital’s smoke-free environment.
 If you continue to smoke up until the surgery there is a greater risk of poor wound healing and developing a wound infection.

 What's the next step?

-NSW Health and its partner agencies have a range of policies, resources and programs to help you quit smoking and stay quit.
+NSW Health and its partner agencies have a range of policies and programs to help you quit smoking and stay quit.
 These include: